Alocasia sanderiana aka Sander's Alocasia

 Sander's Alocasia, Polly, Elephant Ear

-How to care for Sander's Alocasia
+How difficult is it to take care of Sander's Alocasia

 Sander's Alocasia requires a bit more attention and knowledge to thrive, making it a suitable plant for those with some gardening experience.